I’m John Neffenger, an independent software developer doing business as Status Six Communications in Vancouver, British

 JavaFX on E-paper

 So I added the support to JavaFX and contributed the code to the OpenJDK project.
 I submitted the code in two parts consisting of 1,831 new lines of code: 1,634 in Java and 197 in C.

-The first part adds the JavaFX platform for Linux systems with e-paper displays, such as the Amazon Kindle and Rakuten Kobo e-readers.
+The first part adds a JavaFX platform for Linux systems with e-paper displays, such as the Amazon Kindle and Rakuten Kobo e-readers.
 See Issue #339 for details on the motivation and design of the new platform and Pull Request #369 for the implementation.
 It is available in JavaFX 13 or later.

 I also developed a separate JavaFX application to test the support for e-paper displays, published in my repository “JavaFX on E-Paper.”

 Java Font Fix

-As it turns out, that was precisely the problem: the developers of Java couldn’t even see the bug!
-It didn’t occur on their systems running Oracle Linux.
-To solve the problem, I created the repository called “OpenJDK Freetype Font Fix” which explained the long and convoluted history of the bug and provided a two-line fix.
+As it turns out, that was precisely the problem: the developers of Java couldn’t even see the bug.
+It didn’t happen on their systems running Oracle Linux.
+To solve the problem, I created the repository “OpenJDK Freetype Font Fix,” which explained the long and convoluted history of the bug and provided a two-line fix.
 My fix is available in Java 12 or later and has been back-ported to the Java 8 and Java 11 Long Term Support releases.

 JavaFX Font Fix